 Niagara Falls, Honeymoon Capital of the World

-Inspired by the Great Camps of the rich and famous, romance awaits among the woods and waterways of the Adirondacks at destinations like White Pine Camp, Lake Placid Lodge, Elk Lake Lodge and Whiteface Lodge Resort & Spa.
+Inspired by the Great Camps of the rich and famous, romance awaits among the woods and waterways of the Adirondacks at destinations like White Pine Camp (pictured), Lake Placid Lodge, Elk Lake Lodge and Whiteface Lodge Resort & Spa.

 Done with a splash of luxury, time in the natural beauty of New York State can be a perfect honeymoon setting.
-You can enjoy farm-to-table dining and custom-made tents in the Adirondacks at Camp Orenda, breakfast served in a treehouse at Blue Hills Farms in the Catskills, and amenities like massages and upscale dining at the Woods at Bear Creek in the Allegheny Mountains.
+You can enjoy farm-to-table dining and custom-made tents in the Adirondacks at Camp Orenda (pictured), and breakfast served in a treehouse at Blue Hills Farms in the Catskills.

 Resorts and Spas

-When you want a honeymoon that lets you unwind and stay put, New York’s romantic resorts and spas are a great option, from the historic Gideon Putnam and its Roosevelt Baths & Spa nestled in Saratoga State Park, to the lakeside Otesaga Resort Hotel in relaxing Cooperstown, to the four-diamond, Monet inspired Mirbeau Inn & Spa in the Finger Lakes town of Skaneateles.
+When you want a honeymoon that lets you unwind and stay put, New York’s romantic resorts and spas are a great option, from the historic Gideon Putnam and its Roosevelt Baths & Spa nestled in Saratoga State Park, to the lakeside Otesaga Resort Hotel in relaxing Cooperstown, to the four-diamond, Monet-inspired Mirbeau Inn & Spa (pictured) in the Finger Lakes town of Skaneateles.

 A honeymoon with culture

-A stay at the lakeside 1881 Athenaeum Hotel would be beautiful any time of year, but in summer, it gives honeymooners the chance to experience the arts, concerts and lectures of the Chautauqua Institution – a 140-year-old spot sometimes referred to as Disneyland for the high-minded.
+A stay at the lakeside 1881 Athenaeum Hotel would be beautiful any time of year, but in summer, it gives honeymooners the chance to experience the arts, concerts and lectures of the Chautauqua Institution – a nearly 150-year-old spot sometimes referred to as Disneyland for the high-minded.

 Toast your new life together

 A winery stay allows for both charming lodging and great food and drink.
-On the pristine shores of Seneca Lake you'll find the Inn at Glenora Wine Cellars and the Inn at Miles Wine Cellars.
-For couples whose tastes run more to hops than grapes, the Inn at Grist Iron is the Finger Lakes' only accommodations with an on-site microbrewery and lake views.
+On the pristine shores of Seneca Lake, you'll find the Inn at Glenora Wine Cellars (pictured) and the Inn at Miles Wine Cellars.
+For couples whose tastes run more to hops than grapes, the Lodge at Grist Iron is the Finger Lakes' only accommodation with an on-site microbrewery and lake views.

 Fun, hip and quirky

 For those whose love is best served with a side order of kitsch, unique lodging in the Catskills lightens the honeymoon mood.
-Options include the Roxbury Motel, with rooms themed to The Wizard of Oz, I Dream of Jeannie, The Flintstones and more, and Kate’s Lazy Meadow, created by Kate Pierson of the B-52’s with artist designed cabins in fabulous, funky '50s decor.
+Options include the Roxbury Motel (pictured), with rooms themed to The Partridge Nest, The Wizard's Emeralds, Tony's Dance Floor and more, and Kate’s Lazy Meadow, created by Kate Pierson of the B-52’s with artist designed cabins in fabulous, funky '50s decor.